IT WAS the happiest moment of my life, though I didn’t know it. Orhan Pamuk (The Museum of Innocence)

 would cry an oceanIf we lost true loveAnd sweet devotionYour lips excite me, Let your arms unfight meFor who knows whenWell meet again this way

-First of all, one has to accept how well written this
+First of all, one has to acknowledge how well written this

 book is.
-It is seen Pamuk spent a long time diving into all single details surrounding
+It is evident that Pamuk devoted considerable time and attention diving into intricate details surrounding

 relations, and the nature of adoring someone wholeheartedly (or obsessively),